DUNE-DAQ/docs/docs/packages/daq-buildtools/README.md

 * **Nightly Releases**: packages in nightly releases are built each night using the heads of their `develop` branches.
 Generally labeled as `N<YY>-<MM>-<DD>`, e.g. `N22-11-27`.

 * **Frozen Releases**: a frozen release typically comes out every couple of months, and only after extensive testing supervised by a Release Coordinator.
-Generally labeled as `dunedaq-vX.Y.X`, e.g. `dunedaq-v3.2.2`
+Traditionally labeled as `dunedaq-vX.Y.X`, e.g. `dunedaq-v3.2.2`

 * **Candidate Releases**: a type of release meant specifically for frozen release testing.
 Generally labeled as `fd-vX.Y.Z-<candidate iteration>`, e.g. `fd-v4.1.0-c5`